‘My responsibility to be hopeful’: The Climate Generation at COP28

 “They don’t even want to talk about a fossil fuel phaseout or the 1.5-degree mitigation goal,” she says.
 “We, the civil society, are fighting to put it in.”

-She had initial high hopes for the Loss and Damage Fund, a reparations fund for countries hit by climate disasters and a hard-fought gain by the developing world at last year’s COP.
+She had initial high hopes for the “loss and damage” fund, a reparations fund for countries hit by climate disasters and a hard-fought gain by the developing world at last year’s COP.
 It was activated on the first day of this year’s conference.

 But the financial commitments, some $600 million, remain well short of the $100 billion required.
 “When we need billions, we are getting millions,” Ms. Jhumu says.
 “If you put a charity box outside of COP, you could collect the same amount.
 It is sad and insulting.